5 products

 Julien Sunier Wild Soul Beaujolais Villages Organic 2023 750ml

-From the ever-creative and driven Julien Sunier comes this "anytime red", as he fondly refers to it.
-Wild Soul, like most of Sunier's fruit, is farmed and harvested at high altitude (400m), resulting in freshness, aromatic vibrancy, a lythe presence on the palate, and endless pleasure.
+From the ever-creative and driven Julien Sunier comes Wild Soul — his ‘anytime red,’ as he fondly refers to it.
+Like most of Sunier’s fruit, Wild Soul is farmed organically and harvested at high altitude (400m) in the Beaujolais Villages appellation.
+The elevation results in exceptional freshness, aromatic vibrancy, a lithe presence on the palate, and endless pleasure.
+Pure, expressive Gamay at its best.

 Domaine de la Grand Cour JF Dutraive Brouilly Vieilles Vignes 2024 750ml